GLTEN/gltenhelp/docs/source/experimentOverview.rst

 Optional fields
 ===============

-Answering these fields will give glten.org users more information about your LTE.
+You do not need toAnswering these fields will give glten.org users more information about your LTE.

 Local Identifier
     This is an identifier commonly used to identify the experiment.